xtools-at/subnet-bootstrap/README.md

 # show private key
 avalanche key export myKeyName
 ```
 - Give the node permission to become validator on your subnet ("XP" in our example).
-You'll need your node's _NodeID_, which you can e.g. extract from `~/.avalanchego/logs/main.log` or copy from the setup output:
+You'll need your node's _NodeID_:
 ```
 avalanche subnet addValidator XP
 ```